 Project Grants range from $250 to $5,000 and require a dollar-for-dollar cash match from the applicant organization.

 Application Deadline: March 1

-Activities supported by the grant must take place between July 1 of the current year and June 30 of the following year.
+Dates for Eligible Projects: Activities supported by MAC’s Project grant must take place between July 1 of the current year and June 30 of the following year.